Daniele Polencic

 Summary

-Troubleshooting in Kubernetes can be a daunting task if you don't know where to start.
+Troubleshooting in Kubernetes can be daunting if you don't know where to start.

-You should always remember to approach the problem bottom-up: start with the Pods and move up the stack with Service and Ingress.
+You should always remember to approach the problem from the bottom up: start with the Pods and move up the stack with Service and Ingress.

 Many thanks to Gergely Risko, Daniel Weibel and Charles Christyraj for offering some invaluable suggestions.